Introduction: Turn Newspapers Into Bowls!

-Note: Depending on the paper you are going to use, your bowl may have a shiny look.
-It's not bad, just consider it if you are planning to paint your bowl later.
+Note: Depending on the paper you're using, your bowl may turn out shiny.
+Just consider it if you're planning to paint the bowl later.

 Before cutting the newspapers, you have to decide, how 'fat' you want your layers to be.
-Thinner strips will give you a more 'precise' result, and wider strips will give you a jumbo style bowl.
+Thinner strips will give you a more 'detailed' result, and thicker strips will give you a jumbo style bowl.
 I decided to cut my newspapers into strips that are about 10 centimeters large, and it worked just fine.

 Step 3: Making the Bowl

-Note: When your circle has already a few centimeters in diameter (an inch), you don't need to add glue between all the layers because the paper glue won't be the only thing that is holding the bowl in one piece (we'll see that in step five)
+Note: When your circle is already a few centimeters in diameter (an inch), you don't need to add glue between all the layers because the paper glue won't be the only thing that'll be holding the bowl in piece (we'll add some papier maché glue).

 Step 4: Making the Small Circles

 I then made a bunch of small paper circles.
-Most of these were made by rolling paper tubes around a glue stick - that leaves a hole in the center of the circle, and adds so some airiness to the bowl.
-Smaller, tuffer circles can be used later to fill the gaps and add strenght to the bowl.
+Most of these were made by rolling paper tubes around a glue stick - leaving a large hole in the centre.

-Step 5: Giving the Pieces Their Definitive Shape
+Step 5: Giving the Pieces Their Final Shape

-Now the pieces can be 'petrified', to make them more durable and to give the bowl it's concave shape.
-To do so I used some homemade 'paper maché glue', that I made by mixing one cup of cornflour and one cup of water.
+Now the pieces can be 'petrified', to make them more durable and to give the bowl its concave shape.
+To do so I used some homemade 'paper maché glue', made by mixing one cup of cornflour and one cup of water.
 I soaked all the pieces in the glue before giving them their final shape and letting them dry.

-To glue the small circles in place, the best method is to use the good old glue gun.
-Just make sure to not put too of it, or it will make the joints look shoddy.
+To glue the small circles in place, the easiest method is to use a glue gun.

 The circles can be glued horizontally to make the bowl larger, or vertically, to make some handles.

-The method that I used, was really simple: First glue the larger circles in place, then the smaller ones, and at the last, the smallest ones.
-Just try to fill all the space, but without saturating it with the material.
+First glue the larger circles in place, then the smaller ones, and last, the smallest ones.
+Try to fill all the space, but pay attention not to saturate everything.

 Step 7: Painting the Bowl

 It was then time to paint the bowl.
-I used yellow acrylic paint to make a thick base coat, and on the top of it, I applied some orange paint (in some parts) to make a 'dégradé' and add some punch.
-And last I added some spots with red acrylic, so that the orange looks more like a 'dégradé'.
-I also added a very light coat of orange on the bottom.
+I used yellow acrylic paint to make a thick base coat, and on the top of it, I applied some orange paint (in thin layers) to make a gradient and add some punch.
+Finally, I added some spots of red acrylic, to make the gradient a bit richer.

-Note: It's really easy to over overdo the effect by adding too much red paint.
-So add first just a little bit, and then add more if you think it's necessary
+Note: It's really easy to overdo the effect by adding too much accent colour.
+So don't hurry - add the accent colour little by little.

 Step 8: Adding a Coat of Lacquer (optional)

-If you want to get a very sturdy bowl, I suggest you to add a coat of lacquer on top of the paint.
-It doesn't only protect the paint from becoming dirty, but also add a shiny effect to it, that makes the paint job look more professional.
+If you want to get a very sturdy bowl, you can add a coat of lacquer.
+It doesn't only protect the paint from becoming dirty, but also adds a shiny effect to it, making the paint job look more professional.

-Note: if you want, you can drop a few glass pearls in some spots of lacquer, like shown on the photos.
+Note: if you want, you can drop a few glass pearls in the lacquer, like shown on the photos.